-This fee is referred to as the Park Dedication Fee, and is included in the City of Thousand Oaks Municipal Code.
+This fee is also referred to as the Park Dedication Fee, and it is included in the City of Thousand Oaks Municipal Code.
 The general purpose is to provide for parks, recreational facilities, and open space areas for the health, safety, and general welfare of future residents and owners of property, and to encourage the orderly development of the City.
 Under this title, the code requires dedication of land, payment of fees, or both for park and recreational purposes as a condition of a residential development permit.
 A copy of the municipal code is available through the City of Thousand Oaks' website at www.toaks.org.

 Philosophy of the Code

 The basic philosophy of the ordinance is to ensure that each residential unit contributes a fair share of land or money to provide recreation areas and facilities to serve residents generated by the development.

 The Conejo Recreational & Park District is the agency responsible for acquisition, development, and maintenance of recreation and park areas in the Thousand Oaks-Conejo Valley area and, therefore, the collector and responsible agency for Quimby fees or land.
 Quimby fees collected are set into basic planning zones and areas, and must be expended to serve the residential area in which they are collected.
 A check against the District Master Plan, available at the District's administrative office, can better define particular zones and areas.

 By code, Quimby fees must be expended for acquisition, rehabilitation, and/or development of parklands.
 The actual maintenance and operation of the parks is done through the property tax.
 The fees are based on the type of units and population density, fair market value of the undeveloped land, and recreation and park district standards.
 Depending on the type of the project, the City code provides a formula for fee calculation.
 (For further information regarding the Quimby fee formula, see City of Thousand Oaks Municipal Code Section 9-3 1601-1612).

 Complete the Applicant's Tract Information Sheet as follows: